The Prosperity Special: History

-The shipment of twenty locomotives made by the Baldwin Locomotive Works for the Southern Pacific Railway, was part of an order for fifty.
+The shipment of twenty locomotives made by the Baldwin Locomotive Works for the Southern Pacific Railroad, was part of an order for fifty.
 This was the most remarkable single train of locomotives ever hauled across the country until then.
 The train itself was nearly half a mile long without the pulling and pushing engines.
 It departed on 22 May 1922 from Eddystone, bound for St. Louis on the Pennsylvania Railroad.
 It went then via the St. Louis Southwestern Railway to Corsicana.
 The train moved then via Southern Pacific to Los Angeles, where it arrived in June 1922.

 These locomotives were subsequently used in heavy freight service on heavy grades in the Far West.
 They are carried on five pairs of driving wheels, with a two-wheeled truck at the front and rear.
 The large amount of weight on the driving wheels gives a great hauling capacity, while the trucks support the ends of the locomotive and guide it into curves and switches.
 Each locomotive was nearly 100 feet in length, weighing 621,000 lbs. so that the entire train of twenty weighed in excess of 6,000 tons.
 The tenders had cylindrical water tanks and a smaller tank at the front end to carry the oil fuel which all Southern Pacific locomotives burn.
 The oil was sprayed into the furnace by a jet of steam and the fire is controlled by means of valves placed within easy reach of the fireman.

 Various modern devices were applied to increase the efficiency and capacity of the locomotives.
 Before entering the boiler, the feed water was heated; and the steam was also highly superheated before it entered the steam cylinders.
 An auxiliary engine known as a booster was attached to the rear truck for increasing the hauling power when starting heavy trains and climbing steep grades.
 The locomotive was reversed by a power operated device which relieved the engineer of considerable manual labor.